 Throughout your treatment with, it will be important to have open, honest conversations with your health care team so that everyone is on the same page.
-Here are a few ways other patients have been able to get the most out of their appointments.
+Here are a few tips to get the most out of your appointments:

-As you continue to work with your health care team to treat metastatic renal cell carcinoma (advanced kidney cancer), it’s important to remember your personal goals.
+As you continue to work with your health care team to treat advanced renal cell cancer (advanced kidney cancer), it’s important to remember your personal goals.
 At times, you may not know where to start the conversation, but be open and honest and concentrate on what’s important to you.
 When discussing your treatment, keep the following in mind:

 And remember, it’s okay if any of these change or shift over time.
 Just be sure to share any updates with your health care team so you can move forward together to meet any new goals.
 The following information can help you know what’s important to share with your health care team.

 Do you take any other medicines?

 Write a list, and share it with your health care team.

 Talk to your health care provider if you have or have had any of the following:

 Do you eat grapefruit or drink grapefruit juice?

 Avoid eating grapefruit or drinking grapefruit juice during treatment with VOTRIENT because it may affect how VOTRIENT works.